sevypannella/cakephp-adminlte-theme/README.md

 # CakePHP AdminLTE Theme (1.1.0-plugin)
-# Separate Templates for each Plugin
+# Separate Template for each Plugin

 **What's diferent in this fork**